ovh/docs/pages/platform/public-cloud/analyze_billing/guide.en-gb.md

 ### Example

 > [!warning]
-> Please note that an hourly instance is billed by the hour, regardless of when the instance is created.
-If you want to get a full 60 minutes of usage, then you must start your instance on the hour mark.
+> Please note that an hourly instance is billed per hour, regardless of when the instance is created.
+If you would like to have 60 minutes of usage for one hour of billing, you will need to launch your instance at the hour mark, for example at 1:00 or 2:00 pm.
 >

 This example might provide a clear explanation of how this works.